“No way!” Jacky exclaimed as soon as Joanne finished her recounts.

-Gino has on this nervous look again.
+Gino had on this nervous look again.
 “I’m such an idiot, huh?”

-Joyce’s surprised that he would say that about himself.
+Joyce was surprised that he would say that about himself.
 “Don’t say that about yourself.
-You’re just so into your shop that you temporary forget about other things.”
+You’re just so into your work that you temporarily forget about other things.”

-Gino gives her another appreciative smile as they make their way to Joyce’s car.
+Gino gave her another appreciative smile as they made their way to Joyce’s car.

-As they’re heading to a restaurant that Joyce recommends, they carry on a conversation that involves more about the scenery and its many changes around town since Gino has been around years ago—rather than going into sticky territory as before.
-Though they are interacting more comfortably than before, but Joyce couldn’t help thinking that Gino’s one of the most shy guys she has ever met.
+As they were heading to a restaurant that Joyce recommended, they carried on a conversation that involved more about the scenery and its many changes around town since Gino had been around years ago—rather than going into sticky territory as before.
+Though they were interacting more comfortably than before, Joyce couldn’t help thinking that Gino was one of the shyest guys she had ever met.

-Everyone’s busy schedule pushes time forward and before they know it, it is another month.
-It is also time for Jacky and Joyce’s next trip.
-This time around, they’re heading to Japan.
-The time is unknown this time as of how long they will have to stay.
+Everyone’s busy schedule pushed time forward and before they knew it, it was another month.
+It was also time for Jacky and Joyce’s next trip.
+This time around, they were heading to Japan.
+The time was unknown this time as of how long they would have to stay.
 However, it will not surpass two months.

-Like many times before, Jacky and Joyce depart with Joanne being the person driving them to the airport and making sure they pass through all security checks before leaving.
-The only difference this time around is that Gino’s also with them.
+Like many times before, Jacky and Joyce departed with Joanne being the person driving them to the airport and making sure they passed through all security checks before leaving.
+The only difference this time around was that Gino was also with them.

-As they say their usual goodbyes, Jacky pulls Joanne aside as Joyce waits for Gino to speak up.
+As they said their usual goodbyes, Jacky pulled Joanne aside as Joyce waited for Gino to speak up.

 “How in the world did it turn into their mushy goodbye?”
-Jacky asks as they’re out of earshot.
+Jacky asked as they were out of earshot.

-Joanne hits him on the shoulder.
+Joanne hit him on the shoulder.
 “Stop being mean.
 And you’re getting nosy.”

 “I can’t ask?”

-Joanne points at him, recognizing his smart aleck look.
+Joanne pointed at him, recognizing his smart-aleck look.

 “What do you want this time?”
-Jacky asks Joanne, changing the subject on purpose.
+Jacky asked Joanne, changing the subject on purpose.

 “I always tell you the same thing.
 I don’t know why you’re always asking.”

 “If I don’t ask, what if you want something and I didn’t know?”
-He has on that mischievous look again.
-“Although I’m extremely gifted and undeniably handsome but I can’t read minds.
+He had on that mischievous look again.
+“Although I’m extremely gifted and undeniably handsome, I can’t read minds.
 I think it’s a trade-off for those two since I can’t be so perfect, you know.”

 “You’re getting quite arrogant lately.”

-Jacky shrugs.
+Jacky shrugged.
 “Anything to get you smiling.”
-He takes her hands into his at that time.
+He took her hands into his at that time.
 “Seriously, what do you want?”

-Joanne has on her thoughtful look.
+Joanne had on her thoughtful look.
 “Your choice.”

 “Is that a test to see if I can surprise you or am I boring you out now?
 So you could decide to scratch me off your list and move on to the next guy?”